-NFTS tracks the physical location of an Alien-file (A-file), Temporary file (T-file) or Work Folder (W-file) within an Asylum Office.
-Asylum Office personnel have access to change and update information in this system.
-See the User Manual for the National File Tracking System for more information.
+RAILS is the current records tracking system used by USCIS.
+RAILS tracks the physical location of an Alien-file (A- file), Temporary file (T-file) or Work Folder (W-file), including within an Asylum Office.
+Asylum Office personnel have access to change and update information in this system, with permissions varying by user roles.
+See the RAILS Training Page for more information.